Learning and retrieval for warm-starting charge-self-consistent DFT+DMFT: Abstract

 \section{Abstract}

-Reliable constraints on iron's melting curve at Earth's inner‑core boundary require accurate finite‑temperature electronic correlations, yet DFT+DMFT calculations remain too costly for large‑scale thermodynamic sampling.
-Here, we develop a machine‑learning accelerator for charge self-consistent DFT+DMFT by training E(3)-equivariant graph neural networks to predict the local self-energy and Fermi level from atomic environments, providing an efficient warm start to the DMFT self-consistency loop.
-Using high‑throughput data for Fe, FeO, and NiO, we obtain a 2--4 times reuduction in DMFT iterations.
-Leveraging this improvement, we generate correlated energies and forces for Fe at core pressures, train a neural‑network interatomic potential, and determine the melting curve via two‑phase coexistence simulations.
-We obtain a predicted melting temperature of 6225 K at 330 GPa.
+Charge self-consistent DFT+DMFT quantitatively captures dynamical electronic correlations in real materials, but its cost precludes the large-scale thermodynamic sampling required for phase boundaries and equations of state.
+Here, we develop a physics-constrained machine-learning warm start for realistic DFT+DMFT: E(3)-equivariant graph neural networks predict a compact, real-valued representation of the local self-energy and Fermi level---\{\,$\Sigma(\infty),\,\Sigma_\ell,\,E_f\,$\}---tied to the known high-frequency and analytic structure of $\Sigma(i\omega_n)$, and used to initialize the full DFT+DMFT self-consistency cycle.
+Across metallic Fe, correlated FeO, and Mott-insulating NiO, the scheme yields a 2--4 times reduction in the number of DMFT iterations required to reach self-consistency.
+As a demanding application, we leverage this capability to generate correlated energies and forces for Fe at core pressures, train an equivariant machine-learned interatomic potential, and determine the hcp-Fe melting curve by solid--liquid coexistence simulations in the NVE ensemble in 9216-atom cells.
+We obtain a melting temperature of 6225 K at 330 GPa, in agreement with recent experimental constraints and consistent with the view that dynamical electronic correlations contribute to the discrepancy between DFT-based predictions and experiment.

 Correlated electron systems occupy a central place in modern condensed-matter physics.
 Their rich behaviors, including metal–insulator transitions \cite{mitAbrahams1996,mitMasatoshi1998}, unconventional magnetism \cite{ucmBroholm2020,ucmLee2013}, and high-temperature superconductivity \cite{htsDagotto1994, htsKeimer2015, htsStewart2017}, arise from strong local interactions, particularly in transition-metal compounds where lattice, spin, orbital, and charge degrees of freedom are tightly intertwined \cite{tmoAnisimov1997,tmoTokura2000}.
 Understanding how this interplay governs electronic properties across pressures, temperatures, and compositions remains one of the major challenges in computational materials physics and is essential for problems spanning functional oxides to materials under extreme pressure and temperature conditions.